-- Siting and building design should minimize the need for steps or ramps when possible.
-Alternative grading measures should be considered. - Ramps should be installed for supply and service deliveries. - Ramps should be installed for universal accessibility for renovation projects. - Provide overhead exterior lighting for all steps and ramps.
-Recessed wall or step lights below 24" is discouraged due to salt and water degradation. - All walking surfaces should have a surface providing traction.
-Carborundum or similar abrasive will NOT be permitted. - The building design shall consider the need to protect steps and ramps from the fall of snow from roofs at entrances and along walkways.
+- 1. Siting and building design should minimize the need for steps or ramps when possible.
+Alternative grading measures should beconsidered. - 2.
+Ramps should be installed for supply and service deliveries. - 3.
+Ramps should be installed for handicapped accessibility for renovation projects. - 4.
+Provide overhead exterior lighting for all steps and ramps.
+Recessed wall or step lights below 24" is discouraged due to salt and water degradation. - 5.
+All walking surfaces should have a surface providing traction.
+Carborundum or similar abrasive will NOT be permitted. - 6.
+The building design shall take into account the need to protect steps and ramps from the fall of snow from roofs at entrances and along walkways.
+Snowmelt heat mats will be considered